Causal classification of spatiotemporal quantum correlations

-Given the above, one might speculate that entanglement implies atemporality.
-Indeed, in Methods we show whenever $\R \in \calS$ is pure or its marginals are given by the maximally mixed state (see \cref{thm:atempent} in Methods), that non-zero atemporality coincides with non-zero entanglement.
-However, this does not hold in more general conditions: \begin{rst} Entanglement does not imply atemporality: Certain entangled states are temporally compatible. \end{rst} Consider the parameterized family of biased Werner states $\brho_{p,q}^\text{B.W.} \equiv (1-p)\brho^\text{Werner}_{q} + p\proj{00}$, achieved by mixing a standard Werner state $\brho^\text{Werner}_{q}$ \footnote{The Werner states are a well-studied class of quantum states on bipartite systems $AB$ with subsystems of equal dimensions.
-A Werner state $\brho_{AB}$ satisfies $\brho_{AB} = (\U\ten\U)\brho_{AB}(\U\+\ten\U\+)$ for all unitaries $\U$.
-For two qubit case, these states can be represented parametrically as $\brho^\text{Werner}_{q} = \frac{q}{3}\P_s + (1-q)\P_a$, where $q\in[0,1]$ and $\P_s,\P_a$ are the projectors onto the symmetric and the antisymmetric space, respectively.} with the state $\ketbra{00}$ (see \cref{fig:bwerner}).
+One might also speculate that entanglement implies atemporality.
+Indeed, we show whenever $\R \in \calS$ is pure or has maximally mixed marginals (see Theorem 3 in \appendixname~\cite{Note2}), non-zero atemporality coincides with non-zero entanglement.
+However, this does not hold in more general conditions: \begin{rst} Entanglement does not imply atemporality: Certain entangled states are temporally compatible. \end{rst} Consider the parameterized family of biased Werner states $\brho_{p,q}^\text{B.W.} \equiv (1-p)\brho^\text{Werner}_{q} + p\proj{00}$, achieved by mixing a standard Werner state $\brho^\text{Werner}_{q}$ \cite{werner89} with the state $\ketbra{00}$ (see \cref{fig:bwerner}).
 Here, $\brho_{0.5,0.25}^\text{B.W.}$ has zero atemporality, but non-zero entanglement negativity ($\approx0.0087$) \cite{vidal02negativity}.
 Nevertheless, sufficiently strong entanglement does guarantee atemporality.
-In Methods (see \cref{thm:max_ent} in Methods) we prove the following: \begin{rst} Any temporally compatible $2$-qubit state must have entanglement negativity of at most $\frac{1}{2}(\sqrt{2}-1)$. \end{rst} Indeed a scatter plot of atemporality vs. entanglement negativity for 1000 randomly PDOs suggest that two concepts are heavily correlated but not the same -- with atemporality looking to be a stronger notion of non-classical correlations than entanglement (see \cref{app1}).
+In \appendixname~\cite{Note2} (see Theorem 4 within), we prove the following: \begin{rst} Any temporally compatible $2$-qubit state must have entanglement negativity of at most $\frac{1}{2}(\sqrt{2}-1)$. \end{rst} Indeed a scatter plot of atemporality vs. entanglement negativity for 1000 randomly generated density operators suggest that two concepts are heavily correlated but not the same -- with atemporality looking to be a stronger notion of non-classical correlations than entanglement (see \appendixname~\cite{Note2}).
 Thus we anticipate that future study of atemporality could well lead to a new and finer-grained understanding of quantum correlations.